AdrianaQyL/lucky-draw/README.md

 Since we have a weight for each prize (which controls the probability that you get each prize), we need an algorithm to randomly select a prize with the weights considered.

-We create a new array and the prize with a weight more than 1 will be added by multiple times.
-For example, if prize A has a weight 2, and prize B has a weight 3, then in the new array we will have two prize A's and three prize B's.
+We create a new array and the prize with a weight of more than 1 will be added by multiple times.
+For example, if prize A has a weight of 2, and prize B has a weight of 3, then in the new array we will have two prize As and three prize Bs.

 After that, we need to shuffle our new array to make the selection random enough.
 There are two functions, `shuffle` and `getRandomIndex`, that we use to complete this task.